BND Hamburger Icon

 CareCloud's setup typically costs thousands of dollars upfront, which may be too expensive for smaller, budget-conscious practices.

-For RCM, CareCloud setup starts at $1,000 per provider.
+For RCM, CareCloud setup is estimated to cost around $1,000 per provider.
 The exact price may depend on several variables, including specialty and monthly claims volume.
 In general, CareCloud’s prices may quickly push smaller or lower-volume practices past their limits.
-(If your practice falls into this category, see our review of Kareo and our athenahealth review for other medical billing software options; neither of these companies charges extra fees for setup.)
+(If your practice falls into this category, see our review of Tebra and our athenahealth review for other medical billing software options; neither of these companies charges extra fees for setup.)

-CareCloud’s implementation fees fall into three tiers – Essentials, Enhanced and Enterprise – as detailed below.
+CareCloud’s implementation fees fall into three tiers — Essential, Enhanced and Enterprise — as detailed below.

-Essentials is CareCloud’s $1,000 setup plan, which includes standard, off-the-shelf software configuration.
+Essential is CareCloud’s basic setup plan, which includes standard, off-the-shelf software configuration.
 It excludes customization, templates and data importing services, though it does include an introductory call.
 You’ll also be enrolled in electronic data interchange.
 In addition, CareCloud will develop your interfaces with pharmacies and labs.

 Enhanced